mahouboy23/IB-notes/Notes 2.md

 - Asian religion really similar to African religion (similar gods and spiritual systems)
 - The San Tribe
 - Michelangelo was told by the pope to paint the holy family as European
+- they would hide the color and original painting and artifacts that depicted holy figures for there own benefit
-- Racism is a system to protect the European
+- Racism is a system to protect the European genotype
--
+- Originally European's even worshipped black figures